 4. Set the localization project as public

-Go to the project page and click on Settings.
-In Advanced Settings, set Public Project to Yes.
+In Settings > Advanced, enable Public Project.
 Three more options regarding the public project will appear - set these as you wish.

 5. Share the project's join page

-Share the link generated for the software localization project (which you can always find at the bottom of the Project Page) on your website, forum, social media pages, or wherever you see fit.
+Share the link generated for the public localization project on your website, forum, social media pages, or wherever you see fit.
 Accessing it, people will be able to join the project's translation team.